 And so I went back and I changed them and I think I saw bit of an improvement even though it's not completely possible to tell because when I implemented that change, I also implemented something else, I added a bit of a data augmentation mimicking kind of noise that I thought could have helped.
 So I'm not sure to what I can attribute the improvement.

-Gunel: [00:15:10] Okay, did you ever tuned hyperparameters like number of epochs, learning rate, batch size?
+Interviewer1: [00:15:10] Okay, did you ever tuned hyperparameters like number of epochs, learning rate, batch size?
 Do you remember any cases when changing one of them has helped the model a lot?

 Interviewee: [00:15:27] No, not really.
 I didn't really tamper with those specific parameters too much.

-Gunel: [00:15:34] Okay, and about loss functions, do you use usually a predefined loss function or a custom written one.
+Interviewer1: [00:15:34] Okay, and about loss functions, do you use usually a predefined loss function or a custom written one.
 Did you have any problems about the use of a loss function?

 Interviewee: [00:15:48] Usually I tend to use the ones that comes by default with the with the algorithm that I'm choosing.
 So I mean for instance for the Faster RCNN there is a specific loss function which is defined on a combination of different losses because it's a little bit complicated architecture.
 So it has a few different things that end up composing the final loss function, but again I didn't do that much editing on the original algorithm.
 So I just went with what was there.

-Gunel: [00:16:42] Okay, and about hardware.
+Interviewer1: [00:16:42] Okay, and about hardware.
 Where do you train your models and did you ever have problems related to hardware?

 Interviewee: [00:16:53] So I usually train my models on on GPUs and more specifically I have an Nvidia card.
 I think it's RTX 2080.
 And most of the times I specifically didn't have problems which were clearly caused by faulty hardware or something.
 But again, the the very same very unlucky colleague had issues with that.

-Gunel: [00:17:42] Okay, do you remember any details about these issues your colleague had?
+Interviewer1: [00:17:42] Okay, do you remember any details about these issues your colleague had?

 Interviewee: [00:17:46] A lot of cursing.
 So, essentially, well for some reasons we really think it could be tracked back to the the video card.
 The computer did shut down by itself.
 Which of course is bad for very obvious reasons.
 That's the main one that I think I can remember.

-Gunel: [00:18:25] Okay.
+Interviewer1: [00:18:25] Okay.
 So, thank you, I have another question.
 Did you have a case, let's say you had your training data, you had your model structure your trained, you got some results and then you were like, okay, I can do things to improve this model.
 And you did and you got a better, let's say accuracy.
 Do you remember any of the steps that you have taken at any point when you were developing this systems?

 Interviewee: [00:18:53] Well, as I told you before there was the change in the in those very specific hyperparameters for Faster R-CNN and the introduction of the bit of data communication to help generalizing on a very specific type of noise and prevent overfitting.

-Gunel: [00:19:16] Okay, anything else?
+Interviewer1: [00:19:16] Okay, anything else?

 Interviewee: [00:19:20] Nope, I wouldn't say.

-Gunel: [00:19:25] Okay, so when developing these kind of systems, is there any type of errors that you get like way too often?
+Interviewer1: [00:19:25] Okay, so when developing these kind of systems, is there any type of errors that you get like way too often?
 And you know [inaudible] that you remember?
 Like any kind of bugs, like nothing fancy, any kind of box?